isovector/certainty-by-construction/src/book/1-agda.lagda.md

 - `module:1-agda.foo.bar.zaz`
 - `module:1-agda.foo.ram`

+The module structure of an Agda program always forms a tree.

-We will use many modules throughout this book---albeit ones which are much more interesting than the ones presented thus far.
-Our primary use for them will be to scope out sections of prose.
-And since modules act as namespaces, we will often open a new one in order to illustrate anti-patterns and false starts, without polluting our main results.
+We will use many modules throughout this book---albeit ones much more interesting than presented thus far.
+A common pattern we will take is to introduce a new module whenever we'd like to explore a new line of reasoning.
+The idea being that learning abstract things like math requires lots of specific examples, from which we will generalize.
+Thus, we need a mechanism to work out the gory details of a specific example without "polluting" our eventual results.

 One distinct advantage of organizing chapters into modules is that chapters thus become conceptual units in our program.
 If a later chapter depends on an earlier